-There’s always a certain vibrancy in Chester, enjoyed by residents and visitors alike — out of the ordinary, yet down to earth.
-Like the 4th of July Road Race.
-And Chester Nights, when shops stay open and surprise us with new attractions.
-The Memorial Day Parade carries the intimate authenticity of a small New England village.
-When the Volunteer Fire Department holds their annual Chili Contest, you can be sure the firehouse will be packed with people.
-The Ice Carving Contest attracts sauntering passers-by with its spray of frost, leaving a wintry array of statuettes, sparkling wherever you find them.
+Chester has a unique vibrancy, enjoyed by residents and visitors alike — out of the ordinary, yet down to earth.
+Like the 4th of July 4 on the 4th Road Race and the Lobster Fest, both sponsored by Chester Rotary.
+And First Fridays, on the first Friday of each month when the village shops and restaurants stay open and surprise us with new attractions.
+On Sundays from early spring through early fall, the village is filled and fresh fruits and veggies during the Chester Sunday Market.
+The Memorial Day Parade carries the intimate authenticity of a small New England village and when the Volunteer Fire Department holds their annual Chili Contest, you can be sure the event will be packed with people.
+Learn more at the Visit Chester website.

 But none of this describes what it’s like to live here.
 Chester streets are neatly contoured to their natural landscape – reflecting yesteryear’s economy, when mills thrived on the many streams and dams.

 Almost everywhere you go you hear a mellow stream flowing by, even on Main Street, where the Pattaconk passes beneath the road, circling behind shops.
 The fresh air permeates everything with scents from herb gardens, wildflower landscapings, to our State Park, lakes and the Connecticut River.
 You may see children passing by with their fishing poles, trying their luck from roadside bridges.